-- You must record the allegation via CPOMS and tell the DSL, but do not investigate it - The DSL will contact the local authority children's social care team and follow its advice, as well as the police if the allegation involves a potential criminal offence - The DSL will put a risk assessment and support plan into place for all children involved (including the victim(s), the child(ren) against whom the allegation has been made and any others affected) with a named person they can talk to if needed.
-This will include considering school transport as a potentially vulnerable place for a victim or alleged perpetrator(s) - The DSL will contact the children and adolescent mental health services (CAMHS), if appropriate
+- You must inform the DSL without delay - You must record the allegation via CPOMS and tell the DSL, but do not investigate it - The DSL will contact the local authority children's social care team and follow its advice, as well as the police if the allegation involves a potential criminal offence - The DSL will put a risk assessment and support plan into place for all children involved (including the victim(s), the child(ren) against whom the allegation has been made and any others affected) with a named person they can talk to if needed.
+This will include considering school transport as a potentially vulnerable place for a victim or alleged perpetrator(s).
+This will be with the guidance of social care. - The DSL will contact the children and adolescent mental health services (CAMHS), if appropriate and any other agencies in discussion with social services.